Energy Policy Center, Great Lakes Environmental Finance Center

 Low gas prices may also provide opportunities for stationary fuel cell applications using low temperature fuel cells.
 Such fuel cells run directly on hydrogen, and heretofore, the costs of manufacturing, transporting and storing hydrogen has made the economics for such generation difficult.
 Low hydrogen feedstock costs, together with the ability low temperature fuel cells have to supply the lucrative peak loading market, may make such applications cost effective in the near term.

 Thomas, Andrew R.; Clark, Benjamin Y.; and Immonen, Allan, "Opportunities for Stationary Fuel Cell Applications in Ohio: Public Finance and Other Strategies" (2015).
-Urban Publications.
+All Maxine Goodman Levin School of Urban Affairs Publications.
 0 1 2 3 1323.